top of page

 Why I Specialise in Perinatal Mental Health

 The transition into parenthood can be one of the most profound, disorienting seasons of life.
-It reshapes your identity, your relationships, your body, and your sense of self — often all at once, often while running on very little sleep.
+It reshapes your identity, your relationships, your body, and your sense of self, often all at once, often while running on very little sleep.

-I'm deeply passionate about perinatal mental health occupational therapy because I believe parents and infants deserve support that meets them where they actually are — not where they're supposed to be.
+I'm deeply passionate about perinatal mental health occupational therapy because I believe parents and infants deserve support that meets them where they actually are, not where they're supposed to be.
 My role isn't to fix.
 It's to help you feel more grounded, confident, more resourced, and more like yourself again.

 infant

-Why telehealth works so well for new parents
+Why Telehealth works so well

 No childcare to arrange.
 No travel.
 No getting everyone ready and out the door.
 Just you, your baby beside you if they need to be, from the comfort of your own home.

-Why telehealth works so well for new parents
+Why Telehealth works so well

-I offer all sessions via telehealth — phone or Google Meet — and honestly, for most parents, this isn't a compromise.
+I offer all sessions via Telehealth, phone or Google Meet, and honestly, for most parents, this isn't a compromise.
 It's often the only thing that makes regular support actually possible.

 Partners & Non-Birthing Parents Are Welcome